 Connect With Local Homeschoolers

 Look for local resources for homeschooling.
 Begin your search on Facebook by typing in your hometown, state, or region plus “homeschool.”
 This will let you know what is out there.
 Join local Facebook groups and connect with veteran homeschoolers and actually seeing the range of options available will give you confidence that you can do this.
-It will also open doors to find the resources you need.
+It will also open doors to finding the resources you need.
 The homeschool world is exploding.
 There has never been a better time to start.
 My local homeschool Facebook groups are my favorite place to learn about local places we can go on field trips.
 It’s great!

 Treasure This Time